 Landscape and visual effects

 The scheme is not situated within a National Park (NP) or National Scenic Area (NSA).

-The Landscape Character Type (LCT) within the study area is 'Lowland Farmed Plain - Lothians' (no. 275) (Scottish Landscape Character Types) the key characteristics of which are:
+The Landscape Character Type (LCT) within the study area is 'Urban' (no. 0), (Scottish Landscape Character Types) which has no defining characteristics.